Data-adaptive estimation of time-varying spectral densities

 Our paper is organized as follows.
-In section 2, we describe the type of processes of interest and introduce the building blocks of the estimator.
-Then, in section 3, the procedure is discussed while section 4 describes the effect of the choice of parameters and general guidelines are given.
-In section 5, the properties of the approach are illustrated by application to simulated data.
-In section 6, the approach is applied to Local Field Potential recordings.
+In section 2, we provide the background on locally stationary processes and estimation of time-varying spectral densities and briefly describe the notion of cross-terms.
+In section 3, we present the algorithm and explain the importance of the various steps.
+In section 4, we illustrate the properties of the proposed estimator by three examples and examine its performance in a simulation study.
+Finally, the approach is illustrated by an application to local field potential (LFP) recordings in section 5.
+The routine and further technical details are provided as supplementary material.